2014 United States House of Representatives elections in Michigan: District 11

 The 11th district is located northwest of Detroit.
-The incumbent is Republican Kerry Bentivolio, who has represented the district since 2013.
+The incumbent was Republican Kerry Bentivolio, who had represented the district since 2013.
 He was elected in 2012, winning the general election with 51% of the vote but losing the special election to fill the final few weeks of Republican Thaddeus McCotter's term.
 The district has a PVI of R+4.

 The Rothenberg Political Report rated this race "Republican Favored."

 Republican primary

-As of September 30, 2013, Bentivolio had raised $165,479.93, and has $38,677.61 cash on-hand available for a presumed re-election bid.
-Foreclosure attorney David Trott, a major campaign donor for Mitt Romney's 2012 presidential campaign and a close friend to Oakland County Executive L. Brooks Patterson, is challenging Bentivolio in the Republican primary.
-As of September 30, 2013, Trott had raised $647,719.32, and has $452,421.31 cash on-hand available for his primary challenge.
-First quarter, 2014 Federal Election Commission filings show Trott self-funded his campaign with over $800,000 while acquiring approximately $850,000 from donors.
-FEC filings by Rep. Kerry Bentivolio indicate he has raised approximately $440,000 from donors.
+As of September 30, 2013, Bentivolio had raised $165,479.93, and had $38,677.61 cash on-hand available for a presumed re-election bid.
+Foreclosure attorney David Trott, a major campaign donor for Mitt Romney's 2012 presidential campaign and a close friend to Oakland County Executive L. Brooks Patterson, challenged Bentivolio in the Republican primary.
+As of September 30, 2013, Trott had raised $647,719.32, and had $452,421.31 cash on-hand available for his primary challenge.
+First quarter, 2014 Federal Election Commission filings showed that Trott self-funded his campaign with over $800,000 while acquiring approximately $850,000 from donors.
+FEC filings by Rep. Kerry Bentivolio indicated he had raised approximately $440,000 from donors.